okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 ## Check that API Access Management is enabled

 [API Access Management (API AM)](/docs/concepts/api-access-management/) is the feature in your org that allows Okta to secure your APIs.
 When enabled, API AM allows you to create an authorization server that establishes a security boundary for your APIs.
-All new developer orgs have API AM enabled by default, but it’s optional for production orgs.
-Check that it’s enabled in your org as follows:
+All new developer orgs have API AM enabled by default, but it's optional for production orgs.
+Check that it's enabled in your org as follows:

 1. Open the Admin Console for your org.
    1. [Sign in to your Okta organization](https://developer.okta.com/login) with your administrator account.